The Dow Jones is a stock index

 It's possible to trade the Dow Jones using contracts for difference (CFDs).
 When you trade CFD indices, you're betting on the future price movements of the index.
 This means you have the potential to earn a profit regardless of whether the index is rising or falling.
 This is sometimes called "futures" trading.

 As CFD traders typically use leverage, both profits and losses are amplified.
-For this reason, CFDs are considered to be high-risk and only for experienced investors.
+For this reason, CFDs are considered to be high-risk and only for experienced investors in Australia.
 You can find out more about this in our comprehensive guide to CFD trading.

 How to invest in a Dow Jones fund